By David Horowitz

 Working with a wealth manager can be a great way to protect and grow your wealth.
 If you’re unsure which decisions to make about your wealth or how to go about planning for your future, our services are designed to help provide clarity on your financial position

-If you would like to learn more about Gerald Edelman Wealth and the services we provide, feel free to get in touch with me and we can arrange an initial consultation.
+If you would like to learn more about our wealth management services, feel free to get in touch with me and we can arrange an initial consultation.

 This factsheet is only for general informational and educational purposes.
 They are not offered as and do not constitute financial advice.
 You should not act or rely on any information contained in this factsheet without first seeking advice from a professional.
 The Financial Ombudsman Service is available to handle individual complaints that clients and financial services businesses aren’t able to resolve themselves.
 To contact the Financial Ombudsman Service, please visit this site.
 Gerald Edelman Wealth Limited is an appointed representative of Best Practice IFA Group Limited which is authorised and regulated by the Financial Conduct Authority.